pchang78/notion-content/README.md

 ## Blocks / Features Coming Soon
 - Images (Uploaded images directly to Wordpress Media Library)
 - Column Layout in Notion
+- Add more instructions on how to setup API and page integration

 ---

 ## Custom Styles
-You are not able to add custom classes and custom CSS.
+You are now able to add custom classes and custom CSS.
 Currenty you can only add classes to table and unorder list tags